adit4298/Trace_Trail/design/README.md

 - Mobile (1x, 2x, 3x density)
 - Print (CMYK, 300dpi)

+## Premium dashboard reference build (2025)
+A complete Next.js + Tailwind implementation of the TraceTrail premium dashboard lives in `design/ui-dashboard`.
+It demonstrates the latest 2025 design language (glassmorphism, soft depth, responsive grid, adaptive typography) and can be used as the canonical reference for future product screens.
+See the README in that folder for build instructions (`npm install && npm run dev`).

 ## Tools & Software
 - **Design**: Figma (primary), Adobe XD (backup)
 - **Illustration**: Adobe Illustrator